artsy/hokusai/README.md

 ### Poetry

 Use [Poetry](https://python-poetry.org/) to install Hokusai's dependencies as well as Hokusai itself in [editable mode](https://pip-python3.readthedocs.io/en/latest/reference/pip_install.html#editable-installs).
-See [this guide](https://python-poetry.org/docs/basic-usage/) for working with Poetry.
+Please see [this guide](https://python-poetry.org/docs/basic-usage/) for working with Poetry.

 Install Poetry: